Choosing the Right Platform for Your Local Business

 Three strategies drive the most value for local businesses:

 Welcome new customers with a sequence that makes them feel valued and gives them a reason to come back.
 The second visit is where loyalty starts.
 A welcome email with a return-visit incentive is the single highest-ROI automation for local businesses.
+Set it up once and it runs for every new customer automatically.

 Stay top of mind with monthly newsletters.
 Share community involvement, seasonal offerings, and staff stories.
 The goal is not to sell with every email but to be the first business that comes to mind when customers need your services.
+Consistency matters more than perfection.

 Generate reviews with automated follow-up emails.
 Online reviews directly impact your local search ranking and new customer acquisition.
 A simple two-email sequence after a visit requesting a Google review builds your online reputation on autopilot.
+Most customers are happy to leave a review when asked politely and given a direct link.

 Getting Started